 This splint stretches your calf muscles and maintains your foot (and plantar fascia) in an extended position with your toes pointed up while you sleep.

 No one wants to hear it, but for full recovery, you'll probably have to avoid the activities that are aggravating your pain.
-Lay off running for now.
-Try swimming or other non-impact exercises while you recover.
+Lay off running or basketball for now.
+Try swimming, cycling or other non-impact exercises while you recover.

 Think of the plantar fascia as a big rubber band that stretches from the heel to the toe, supporting the arch of your foot.
 Both it – and the other rubber bands it connects to – need to be flexible to avoid snapping.

+And like the plantar fascia, the tendons and muscles that connect to it also need to be flexible.
 Stretching will help loosen the fascia, tendons, and muscles that all contribute to plantar fasciitis.
-We recommend stretching 2 to 4 times per day.
-Use these exercises to help alleviate plantar fascia pain:
+We recommend stretching 2 to 4 times per day with these exercises:

 Fascia stretch – From a seated position, stretch the unaffected leg straight out in front of you.
 Bend the other leg and put your foot against the inside of your extended knee.
 Pull your toes back towards your shin bone for 10 to 15 seconds.
 You should feel a stretch in your arch.
 Repeat on the other side.
 If you are flexible enough, stretch both legs straight out in front of you with your heels on the floor.
 With your toes pointing straight up, grab the toes and pull them back towards the shin bones.